ARGOeu/argo-ansible/README.md

 ### Things to do before deployment

 - Obtain a key/certificate pair from a trusted CA and after place them both under roles/has_certificate/files with names `hostkey.pem` and `hostcert.pem` respectively.
-- Edit inventory and replace `webui.node` with the hostname that you intend to deploy the API onto.
+- Edit inventory and replace `webui.node` with the hostname that you intend to deploy the Web UI onto.
 - Edit `roles/webui/vars/main.yml` file and change the values of the `certificate_password` and `keystore_password` variables to a stronger value.

 ### Prerequisites